 Learning difficulty

-PHP has earned a reputation for being fairly easy to pick up by those early in their coding journey, as it’s known for its intuitive logic and structure.
-JavaScript on the other hand, is known to have a steeper learning curve, particularly as it can be used for frontend and backend scripts.
+PHP coding is often easier for beginners because the logic is straightforward.
+JavaScript, on the other hand, is known to have a steeper learning curve, particularly as it can be used for frontend and backend scripts.
 Despite how daunting it may seem, it’s vital to learn if you do go down the frontend route in particular.

 Community support